-Stephen Lansdown is a significant shareholder and ex-Chairman of the Company.
-PHL Limited, a client of the Group and company for which Stephen Lansdown is the ultimate controlling party, was charged a custody holding fee of £500k during the year ended 31 December 2021.
+Stephen Lansdown CBE is a significant shareholder and ex-Chairman of the Company.
+PHL Limited; a client of the Group and company for which Stephen Lansdown is the ultimate controlling party; was charged a custody holding fee of £310k during the year ended 31 December 2022 (2021: £500k).
 The fee charged was at a standard market rate for the type of holding and service provided.
-The total fee paid did not include any discounts.

-During the year ended 31 December 2020, the Company entered into a contract with Bristol Sport Limited to act as the main sponsor of the Bristol Bears for 2020/21 season.
-In the current year, a new deal was signed to act as sponsor for the 2021/22 season.
+During the year ended 31 December 2021, the Company entered into a contract with Bristol Sport Limited to act as the main sponsor of the Bristol Bears for 2021/22 season.
+In addition to this, a new contract was signed to act as a kit sponsor for 2022/23 season.
 The ultimate controlling party of Bristol Sport Limited is Stephen Lansdown.
-The total value of both contracts is £1m, of which £500k was incurred and paid during the year ended 31 December 2021.
-A balance of £250k remained payable as at 31 December 2021.
+The total value of both contracts is £560k, of which £280k was incurred during the year ended 31 December 2022 (2021: £500k).
+No balance remained payable as at 31 December 2022.

-25. Events after reporting date
+26. Events after reporting date